 When we went to pick out the bathroom finishes, the sink was the first one I saw since it’s conveniently placed by the front door of the showroom.
 But I fell in love.
 Tommy wasn’t with me on that appointment, but I knew he’d love it too.
 It’s the DXV Oak Hill 30 Inch Bathroom Console Sink.
 We selected gold hardware for the toilet to match the sink’s hardware.

-Our designer found the sconces, which are interesting the glass design ensures they don’t detract from the sink or the wallpaper.
+Our designer found the sconces from Visual Designs, which are interesting the glass design ensures they don’t detract from the sink or the wallpaper.
 The mirror was actually the hardest part.
-We originally tried this mirror, which we loved online, but when it arrived, the material felt and looked cheap, like it was made of styrofoam.
+We originally tried this black Atoll mirror from Ballard, which we loved online, but when it arrived, the material felt and looked cheap, like it was made of styrofoam.
 So we tried another mirror that had some asian design elements but felt it was too heavy and competed with the wallpaper.
 We ultimately landed on this simple black and gold mirror and it’s perfect.